 Please scroll through the Portraits to read my thoughts on the photographs.

 In the beginning of photography it could take over an hour to expose a single photograph.
-Therefore portraits were rarely done at the dawn of when the earliest images were produced.
-Within a short period of time and with some experimentation exposure times were reduced significantly to a few minutes.
+Portraiture was almost impossible the first few years of photography.
+Within a short period of time and with a great deal experimentation exposure times were reduced significantly to a few minutes.
 This gave photographers the ability to market their images to the masses.
 The advancements in short exposure times created an industry with galleries popping up all over the country.

-I have always been attracted to the motion of my subjects within the still backdrop of the scene.
+I am attracted to the motion of my subjects.
+I love them set against still backdrop of the scene.
 While at Parsons I did a series of images shot in the post offices around New York City.
 The architecture ranged from renovated 1970s buildings to some of the great Art Deco interiors WPA murals decorating the walls.
-In these images I would set my Hasselblad on the floor or on a table, then take a shot with a five to ten second exposure.
-When the halls were crowded this would allow ghosts to roam my images much like many of the finest early daguerreotype scenes.
+In these images I would set my Hasselblad on the floor or on a table.
+I would then take a shot with a five to ten second exposure.
+The large rooms were crowded, this would allow ghosts to roam my images much like many of the finest early daguerreotype scenes.

 You can purchase any of these images by clicking here.
 Before clicking on the link, please make note of the specific images you like.